Funding | Grantmaking Overview | CLIP

 Are we eligible for a CLIP grant if we have already received CLIP funding in the past?

 There are no restrictions on how many times an organization or coalition can apply for CLIP funding.
-There have been some organizations who have received multiple CLIP grants.
+There have been some organizations that have received multiple CLIP grants.

 The “L” for CLIP stands for litigation.
 Are legal organizations eligible for funding?